Upper School

 • Chinese II

-In Chinese II, students will continue to work on Chinese conversation forms, augmented by new vocabulary, additional simplified characters, and grammatical expressions.
+In Chinese II, students will continue to work on Chinese conversation forms, augmented by new vocabulary, additional simplified characters and grammatical expressions.
 Students will expand their basic communication skills and will read and write short passages on familiar and personal topics.
-Chinese history and culture will continue to be introduced to help students develop a broader understanding and appreciation for their study of the language.

 • Chinese III

-The Chinese III course gives students the opportunity to continue to expand their oral and written knowledge of Chinese so that they are able to discuss daily life topics with ease and confidence, read short stories, and write about a variety of topics in more detail.
+The Chinese III course gives students the opportunity to continue to expand their oral and written knowledge of Chinese so that they are able to discuss daily life topics with ease and confidence, read short stories and write about a variety of topics in more detail.
 Students will build upon their conversational and grammatical forms with more complex vocabulary and approximately 250 additional simplified Chinese characters.
-Chinese history and culture will continue to be included in the course materials to help students develop a deeper understanding and appreciation of the language.

 • Chinese IV

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 The Chinese IV course builds on Chinese III and will give students the opportunity to continue to grow their oral and written knowledge of Chinese at an accelerated pace so that they are able to handle a variety of more complicated communicative tasks with ease and confidence.
 The class will read short stories and write about a variety of situational topics in more detail and complexity.
-Students will continue to build their conversational grammatical forms with the introduction of new patterns, grammatical expressions, including Chinese adages, and approximately 200 more Chinese simplified characters.
-Chinese history and culture, as in the previous levels, will continue to be introduced to help students better understand the language and culture of China.

 • Chinese V

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 The Chinese V course prepares students to continue their study of the Chinese language at an advanced level in college.
 It will help students to solidify their knowledge of spoken and written Chinese and bring their linguistic abilities to a level appropriate for their age group.
-Students will continue to build upon their conversational and grammatical forms, vocabulary, and retention of Chinese characters.
-Varied aspects of Chinese culture and history will be used as topics for reading and class discussion.
-The class will be conducted primarily in Chinese.
-Writing assignments involving both writing and typing in Chinese will be given throughout the course.
+Students will continue to build upon their conversational and grammatical forms, vocabulary and retention of Chinese characters.

 • AP Chinese Language and Culture